eddychu/reboot/content/posts/build-a-rasterizer-with-webgpu.md

 ---
-title: "Build a Rasterizer With Webgpu"
+title: "Build a Rasterizer With Webgpu 01"
 date: 2023-05-24T08:45:31+08:00
-draft: true
+draft: false
 ---

 Now since WebGPU is offcially rolled out in Chrome browser, let's try it out by building a rasterizer using this new API.